 Hey, we’re not going totally off the grid.
 But, you can bet we’ll be looking for ways to get some nature time to offset all the screen time we have in our lives these days.
 Our local, state, and national parks are a great way to do that.

 What are your favorite outdoor activities during the Fall?
-We’d love to hear your ideas and get inspired for our next adventure!
+We’d love to hear your ideas!
+We might add them to our Fall Bucket List!